“In God we trust, all others bring data”

 The above term is exactly that – what the landlord is asking.
 In periods of higher demand and lower supply, rentals are concluded at asking levels.
 In softer environments such as these, landlords may look to structure leasing agreements, resulting in rentals below asking.

-Gross rental⁶ is defined at the foot of this article.
+Gross rental⁶ is defined here, and at the foot of this article.

 Comparative nodal information on rentals can be found below